jarviscanada/jarvis_data_eng_NevenHuynh/core_java/jdbc/README.md

 4. Pushed the docker image to DockerHub

 # Improvement
-- Provide a user-friendly web-based UI to visualize stock performance.
+- Provide a user-friendly web-based UI to visualize stock performance
 - Add request limits to prevent API abuse (Alpha Vantage API is limited to five requests per minute)
 - Add an account balance to limit how much users can purchase to simulate a real portfolio